kellyhe/stackoverflow_gender/README.md

 ## File Description <a name="files"></a>

 The notebook "Explortary Analysis about female programmers" contains analysis related to those above questions.
+Two raw data files "survey_results_public.csv" and "survey_results_schema.csv" are saved in the "data" folder.

 ## Results <a name="results"></a>